christian-jaimes/christian-jaimes/README.md

 # **Hello there!🧔**

 My name is Christian <br>
-📈🇻🇪 I am a Data enthusiast from Venezuela <br>
+I am a Data enthusiast from Venezuela 🇻🇪🇻🇪<br>